Aligning a DICOM to a NIFTI, pixel-by-pixel

 The issue is that the DICOM file and the NIFTI file can have arbitrary orientations with respect to one-another:

-• the axes might not be in the same order: maybe the first pixel in one format is the last pixel of the other format.
+the pixels of each axis might not be in the same order: maybe the first pixel in one format is the last pixel of the other format.

 The problem is thus quite simple to state: there are 48 possibilities1.
 Let’s just open the docs, read the correct header keys, figure out how the arrays are organized, code the correct re-ordering and call it a day.
 Right?
 Right?